Rediscover Climate Change during Global Warming Slowdown via Wasserstein Stability Analysis: Introduction

+where $p \in [1,\infty)$ and $\pi \in \Pi(\mu,\nu)$ means $\pi$ is a joint distribution of $\mu$ and $\nu$.
+W-distance satisfies the metric axioms and can quantify the distance and similarities between two probability distributions \cite{figalli2021invitation}.
+More details about W-distance could be found in supporting information materials.
+In this work, we use earth mover's distance, i.e. $p=1$.

-A general solution is to track the change in Probability Distribution Function (PDF) that not only includes moments like mean value and variance, but also contains extreme events and critical values.
-Recently, a new mathematical tool from optimal transport, called Wasserstein distance, sheds more light on this question.
-Mathematically speaking, Wasserstein distance is induced from Monge-Kantorovich mass transportation problem that studies how to transport mass from a probability measure $\mu$ to another probability measure $\nu$ in the cheapest way.
-It provides a powerful metric to quantify the similarities and discrepancies between two distributions \cite{santambrogio2015optimal,figalli2021invitation}.
-Based on Wasserstein distance, we develop a novel method, named as Wasserstein Stability Analysis (WSA), to discover the climate change signals such as extremes and physical value constraints.
-Compared to mean value analysis, WSA could help researchers directly identify the significant PDF variability, which gives us a better insight into climate change.
+Wasserstein distance has been applied to climate science, such as model evaluation \cite{vissio2020evaluating}, oceanographic data analysis \cite{hyun2022ocean}, and data assimilation \cite{tamang2022advancing}.
+However, it is rarely applied in the physical analysis of climate data.
+Based on W-distance, we develop a novel method, named as Wasserstein Stability Analysis (WSA), to discover PDF variability in climate change, which includes signals such as extremes and physical value constraints.
+Compared to mean value analysis, WSA could help researchers directly identify the significant PDF variability and gives a better insight into climate change.

 The paper is organized as follows.
 In section 2, we give a description to the data set and WSA algorithm.
 Optimal mass transportation and Wasserstein distance are also briefly introduced.
 In section 3, we apply WSA to global warming slowdown period.
 Through the new method, we obtain a clear equatorial eastern Pacific signal that is highlighted in previous studies and an evident physical value constraint change in the Arctic that is not fully explored.
 Finally, in section 4, we draw a conclusion and discuss the future work.